macknever/demoRepo/exercises/README.md

 InputStream is to read from a source.
 A source can be a file, a String, an object etc. The most important concept here is, those source are encoded to raw bytes by unicode or any other standards, before being read.
 And InputStream just read the bytes.

+## JDBC

+A JDBC driver is a JDBC API implementation used for connecting to a particular type of database.